-Not to be confused with splatter films—which focus heavily on graphic, gory violence—slashers tend to follow a murder (or several murders) carried out with some kind of bladed weapon.
+Not to be confused with splatter films—which focus heavily on graphic, gory violence—slasher movies tend to follow a murder (or several murders) carried out with some kind of bladed weapon.

-It sounds weirdly specific, but there are actually a ton of slasher movies that mainly span across three cinematic eras:
+It sounds weirdly specific, but there are actually tons of slasher movies, and they're usually categorized into three cinematic eras:

 - The self-referential era (1990s–2000)